clearlinux/swupd-client/docs/swupd.1.rst

         Removes a bundle along with all the bundles that depend on it.

+    -  `-R, --recursive`

+        Removes a bundle and its dependencies recursively, except for bundle os-core.

 ``bundle-list``

     List all installed software bundles in the local system.
 Bundles available